Notional

-Notional (born February 1, 2004 in California) is an American Thoroughbred racehorse.
+Notional (born February 1, 2004, in California) is a retired American Thoroughbred racehorse.
 He was sired by In Excess and out of the mare Truly Blessed.
 His damsire, French Deputy, is a son of the 1997/98 Leading sire in North America, Deputy Minister.

-Notional is trained by Doug O'Neill for owner J. Paul Reddam, who also have three-year-olds Great Hunter and Liquidity in their stable.
+Notional was trained by Doug O'Neill for owner J. Paul Reddam, who also have three-year-olds Great Hunter and Liquidity in their stable.
 Racing at age two, Notional's best showing in a stakes race was a third in the 2006 Hollywood Prevue Stakes.

-In his three-year-old debut, Notional won January's Grade II San Rafael Stakes at Santa Anita Park in Arcadia, California by four lengths under jockey Corey Nakatani.
-Sent to the Fair Grounds Race Course in New Orleans, Louisiana in February, Notional scored a 21/4 length win in the Risen Star Stakes under jockey Robby Albarado in a race where favorite Circular Quay was seriously impeded as a result of a race accident.
+In his three-year-old debut, Notional won January's Grade II San Rafael Stakes at Santa Anita Park in Arcadia, California, by four lengths under jockey Corey Nakatani.
+Sent to the Fair Grounds Race Course in New Orleans, Louisiana, in February, Notional scored a 21/4 length win in the Risen Star Stakes under jockey Robby Albarado in a race where favorite Circular Quay was seriously impeded as a result of a race accident.

 Notional came in a close second to Scat Daddy in the Florida Derby in his last prep before the Kentucky Derby.
 While he was set to run the Triple Crown races, Notional suffered a fracture of his front cannon bone during a workout at Keeneland three weeks before the running of the Kentucky Derby.
-He will undergo surgery for the injury which is not life-threatening, but there is question about whether he will be able to return to racing.
+He underwent surgery for the injury which is not life-threatening, but there is question about whether he will be able to return to racing.
 He did not run in any of the Triple Crown races.

 Having an uneventful four-year-old season, Notional returned to form winning the July 5th, 2008 running of the Salvator Mile Handicap under Joe Bravo.

+In 2017, he was standing at stud in Indiana.